-All fish species collected from Lake San Antonio and used in advisory development were analyzed for mercury (as a measure of methylmercury).
-Additionally, black bass species and White Catfish were analyzed for selenium and Common Carp were analyzed for PBDEs, PCBs, and the legacy pesticides (chlordanes, dieldrin, DDTs [DDT and its metabolites]).
-Fish species that do not normally accumulate PCBs or other organic chemicals may not be analyzed for those contaminants in a particular monitoring study.
-Among the chemicals analzed in fish tissue samples from Lake San Antonio, only mercury levels were sufficiently high to impact consumption advice, for this reason, levels of other contaminants are not shown in this report.
+All fish species or specie groups collected from Big Bear Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury) as well as the legacy pesticides chlordanes, dieldrin, DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]), PCBs, and selenium.
+Common Carp and Largemouth Bass were additionally analyzed for the legacy pesticide toxaphene, and Common Carp were further analyzed for PBDEs.
+Among the chemicals analyzed in fish tissue samples from Big Bear Lake, only mercury and PCB levels were sufficiently high to impact consumption advice.
+For this reason, levels of other contaminants are not shown in this report.